ViscousTests/website/content/docs/how-to-fulfill.md

 Emotions are reactions to changes in perception of environment.
 Therefore, to spark happiness, you must see your environment as better than it was before somehow.

+## Meaning

+One definition of meaning goes like this:  Something is *menaingful* when it has implications/effects on things beyond itself.
+For example, a CPU is meaningful to a computer, since without it the system would be unable to function.
+Eating food is meaningful, since it enables organisms to survive and thrive.

+Learning how different concepts interact to lead to greater effect can feel meaningful - discovering meaning is meaningful, since that discovery usually has greater implications.
+Many games feel fulfilling or meaningful through this mechanism.

 ## Fulfillment